AdobeDocs/experience-manager-learn.en/help/spa-react-tutorial/navigation-routing.md

     });
     ```

     Notice that the `App` is wrapped in the `Router` component from [React Router](https://reacttraining.com/react-router/).
-The `ModelManager`, provided by the AEM SPA Editor JS SDK, adds the dynamic routes to AEM Pages based on the JSON Model API.
+The `ModelManager`, provided by the AEM SPA Editor JS SDK, adds the dynamic routes to AEM Pages based on the JSON model API.

 2. Open a terminal, navigate to the root of the project, and deploy the project to AEM using your Maven skills: